m&a community logo

 How do mergers and acquisitions affect the stock prices of two companies?

-• Is there a pre-merger volatility of stocks?
+• Is there a pre-merger stock volatility?

 • How does the M&A deal affect the target company’s stock?